zksync-sdk/sdk-docs/content/sdk/60.rust/contract-deployment-and-interaction.md

 2. The bytecode file contains the compiled binary code of the Greeter smart contract.
 Download it from [here][bin] and place it on `./Greeter.bin`.

-3. Use the following snippet to deploy the contract to zkSync Era.
+3. Use the following snippet to deploy the contract to ZKsync Era.

 ```rust
 use ethers::abi::Abi;